 Aussies appreciate a good thrill when they’re abroad.
 Take the Nevis Swing in Queenstown (the biggest swing in the world), for example.
 It no doubt gets its fair share of Aussie visitors, who want to hit crazy speeds (apparently 120 kph) when they drop towards the ground, before being slung skywards on the upswing.

-…But, you don’t any of them trying this without a harness, do you?
+…But you don’t attempt any of this without a harness, do you?

 Travelling requires bravery and smarts in equal parts, and you need to protect yourself as best you can – even if you have the wildest of hearts.
 Here’s how you can experience all the thrills of adventure travelling, while still enjoying the peace of mind that comes with being covered by a travel insurance policy.

 What can I get coverage for?

 - Motorcycling (provided you have the correct licence)

 However, some insurers will happily cover you for some of the above…others will not.
 Keep in mind if you’re intoxicated during an incident, your claim is going to be denied: simple as that.

 Activities that probably aren’t covered by travel insurance

 - Base jumping

 - Hang gliding

 Your insurer may exclude all these activities, or, they may exclude none of them.
 However, they’re commonly excluded, which is why we’ve detailed them above.
 You should look carefully at excluded activities in your product disclosure statement to make sure you’re not barred from doing something you truly have your heart set on.